 "People with chronic sinus conditions should use a sinus rinse daily as it promotes drainage of the sinuses and speeds healing of inflamed tissues...
 "Self-Healing" Dr. Andrew Weil M.D.

-The traditional approach is to use a scalpel to cut cartilage inside the nose and reshape it manually.
-The surgical wounds have to be closed with stitches.
-This method is costly, and the patient may need to take time off work during their recovery and it the septum often reverts back to where it was.
+For deformed septum or nasal blockages, many people would undergo surgery.
+But this traditional approach of using a scalpel to cut cartilage inside the nose and reshape it manually is not only costly, it forces you to take time off work for recovery and the septum usually reverts back to what it was before surgery!

 I strongly suggest going the natural route FIRST.
 There is a strong possibility you can open your nasal passages without surgery.